IgorAmi52/Search-Engine/README.md

 # Search Engine

 This is an open-source search engine project that uses the **PageRank algorithm** to return the best page results from a parsed PDF file.
-The project was developed during my **first-year Algorithm and Data Structures course**.

 ---